 Be cautious about what you say and whom you say it to.
 You do not want your child to overhear negative comments made about his teacher.
 It will cause confusion for the child and may cause the teacher to feel that she is being undermined.
 Talking about your child’s teacher with other parents may cause tension between the teacher and parents.
 It is better to talk to the teacher directly.
 Furthermore, you do not want something you said repeated to the teacher or other students incorrectly.

-It usually best to talk to the teacher directly.
+It is usually best to talk to the teacher directly.
 Don’t you prefer for someone to talk to you about a problem first before going over your head to talk to someone?
 Teachers deserve the same respect.
 Talk to your child’s teacher first about whatever problems you may be concerned about.
-Be open to not only talking but to listening.
+Be open to not only talking, but also to listening.

 If these methods are not working, you may need to discuss things with the principal or a school counselor.
 Sometimes it is necessary to find other alternatives when parents and teachers are not getting along.